ggml1/genetic-algorithms/eight-queens/README.md

 You can use `pipenv` to run the project as follows:

 - Run `pipenv install` to download dependencies
-- Run `pipenv python3 main.py` to run the project
+- Run `pipenv run python3 main.py` to run the project